 - Farewell Dinner

 Students are responsible for making their own travel arrangements.
-BC in Barcelona UPF students will be met at the airport and picked up, provided they supply the necessary travel information two weeks prior to arrival to the on-site coordinator, Teresa Nandín.
+BC in Barcelona UPF students will be met at the airport and picked up, provided they supply the necessary travel information two weeks prior to arrival to the BC resident director, Teresa Nandín.
 Students are strongly encouraged to arrive in Barcelona in the morning on their arrival date.

 No transportation pass provided in the program.
 Public transportation information can be found here